 That’s not to say you can’t add to what might seem like quite a basic get up.
 Bringing along a couple of pendant necklaces or a suitable watch will add personal flair to your outfits and, perhaps most importantly, will make them unique from anyone else’s.

-Still, you don’t have to be a fan of surfer jewellery to add finishing touches to your holiday wear.
+Still, you don’t have to be a fan of surfer jewelry & funky bracelets to add finishing touches to your holiday wear.
 A stylish backpack or satchel can also add colors to your outfit, whilst helping you carry your belongings.
 Failing this, use a slim-line belt to break up your shades and top off your look.